Define KVM Over IP

 True High Quality

-KVM Over IP does not compress video leading to a loss of screen quality and false colors.
+Unlike remote access software, hardware-based KVM Over IP does not compress video leading to a loss of screen quality and false colors.
 KVM Over IP retains native resolution and will not stretch and scale the original video input source to fit the image to the connected monitor.
-Comparison of video quality on IP KVM vs. remote access software.
+IP KVMs are available in up to 4K @ 60Hz resolution.

 Remote Access to USB

 Virtual Media for IP KVM switches allows for the mounting of storage devices, CAC cards, printers, disks and ISO images over the network to the USB port of a computer.
 Virtual media is critical for the remote administration of a number of tasks from installing applications, patches, and complete operating installs to virus scanning and diagnostics.

 KVM Switches Online offers a wide variety of KVM & Desktop Over IP solutions ranging from single device KVM Over IP Gateways to Enterprise level multi-user matrix solutions.
 Remote access to Computers and Servers can be used in any application from remote gaming, to working at home, to managing a kiosk, or sharing resources in a business, or HD audio-video broadcast, or accessing data during a military operation, or managing network cable boxes remotely - We've seen it all!

 In-Band or Out-Of-Band Access?

 Most KVM Over IP devices offer remote out-of-band access from anywhere in the world using a web browser or alternative protocol.
 KVM Over IP devices can be wired to a single server or computer with a KVM Over IP Gateway, or to KVM Switch with multiple sources that can easily be switched between.